-- a) The relevant personnel must be wearing clothing which will provide adequate protection against fire. - b) An assistant, wearing clothing which will provide adequate protection against fire, and who is equipped with a suitable fire extinguisher of appropriate capacity must be present. - c) During refueling all other team personnel must keep a safe distance from the car. - d) All cars, refueling equipment and containers must be suitably grounded where necessary. - Any powered pumping system used to transfer fuel must be operated by a non-latching switch or be turned off automatically if the operator leaves. - 29.4 No refueling, or removal of fuel, is permitted: - a) During any qualifying practice session. - b) Between qualifying practice sessions if the interval between them is fifteen minutes or less. - c) During the race or at any time prior to the completion of post qualifying or post-race scrutineering. - d) Refueling in the pits is not permitted. - 29.5 Refueling or removal of fuel may only be carried out in the paddock.
+- V2 FINAL RED LINE | MARCH 20, 2021 - 29.2 It must be possible to take a 200 ml sample of fuel from a car at any time during the Event according to the procedure described in Article 29.7. - 29.3 All cars must be fitted with a self-sealing FIA approved connector that can be used by the scrutineers to take a fuel sample from the tank.
+Competitors must also provide a fuel line approximately 1.5 m long which can be used to transfer the samples into the sample vessels. - 29.4 During all refueling or fuel handling operations: - a) The relevant personnel must be wearing clothing which will provide adequate protection against fire. - b) An assistant, wearing clothing which will provide adequate protection against fire, and who is equipped with a suitable fire extinguisher of appropriate capacity must be present. - c) During refueling all other team personnel must keep a safe distance from the car. - d) All cars, refueling equipment and containers must be suitably grounded where necessary. - e) Any powered pumping system used to transfer fuel must be operated by a non-latching switch or be turned off automatically if the operator leaves. - 29.5 No refueling, or removal of fuel, is permitted: - a) During any qualifying practice session. - b) Between qualifying practice sessions if the interval between them is fifteen minutes or less. - c) During the race or at any time prior to the completion of post qualifying or post-race scrutineering. - d) Refueling in the pits is not permitted. - 29.6 Refueling or removal of fuel may only be carried out in the paddock.
 The driver shall not remain inside the car during the refueling process and the engine must be stopped. - 29.7 Fuel samples will be taken during the Event as follows: - a) Gas and fuel-tight containers will be used for the fuel samples. - b) At the beginning of every Event two reference samples, with a minimum volume of 100 ml each, will be taken from the stock of the designated fuel supplier.
 One sample will be delivered to the organizers, while the other sample will be delivered to the scrutineers for testing.
 If the scrutineers deem necessary, fuel from the designated supplier may be resampled during the Event. - c) At any time during an Event, the Technical Delegate or his designee may take a fuel sample from any car.
 Samples taken from Competitors will have a minimum volume of 100 ml.
 These samples, in labelled containers, will be delivered to the scrutineers for testing. - d) Should the scrutineers find that fuel from a Competitor's sample deviates from the Event reference fuel standard, then a portion not less than 50 ml of that sample will be secured from the original sample and delivered to the organizer.